 Advocacy

-Strong cities make a great state.
-Cities are home to 65% of Washington’s residents, drive the state’s economy, and provide the most accessible form of government.
-Cities’ success depends on adequate resources and local decision-making authority to best meet the needs of our residents.
+Cities and towns are home to 65% of Washington’s residents, drive the state’s economy, and provide the most accessible form of government.
+The success of our cities and towns depends on adequate resources and community-based decision-making to best meet the unique needs of our communities.

 med-cross-icon-75